 And that really just to me is one of those things where while you don’t really realize what you’ve got to till it’s gone but also, how much of a disability speaking or not being able to speak is because she already had all the other disabilities will she also had the inability to communicate and say I’m too hot or too cold or I need something or etc So I love that there are people like you doing the kind of work that we’re going to talk about it you do

 Tracey Bode 6:21

-Yes will in fact that scenario is exactly up my alley because I have really specialized down through a number of you know, there’s the commun wide area of communication difficulties and then something more profound and right down to the disability area.
-And somebody like the lady you just mentioned, who has the communication difficulty but also a physical disability as well and that’s exactly the area I work in right now, which is with Assistive Technology and alternative and augmentative communication strategies.
-But that’s really they really compensatory techniques and very useful because it means people can have functional communication restored again or in some different alternative format.
-There’s a lot of other variations in between.
-So we that’s kind of the extreme end, I suppose.
+Yes will in fact that scenario is exactly up my alley because I have really specialized down through a number of you know, there’s the common-wide area of communication difficulties and then something more profound and right down to the disability area.
+And somebody like the lady you just mentioned, who has communication difficulty but also a physical disability as well and that’s exactly the area I work in right now, which is with Assistive Technology and alternative and augmentative communication strategies.
+But that’s really really compensatory technique and very useful because it means people can have functional communication restored again or in some different alternative format.
+There are a lot of other variations in between.
+So that’s kind of the extreme end, I suppose.
 But it is great to know there’s certainly a lot of great technology around to help people who only can maybe blink their eyes, but a lot of other people have, as you were saying, in your own case, a very, you know, more mild impact from the stroke.

 Bill Gasiamis 7:42

 Yeah.
 Let’s talk a little bit about alternative augmentative communication.
 What is it?
 Can you describe it for us and give us a couple of examples?